Cybersecurity Awareness Month

 What is phishing?

-Phishing is the fraudulent technique to get sensitive data through the use of disguised emails.
-Additionally, pretending to be from a reputable entity, the email content is designed to trick individuals to reveal personal information, such as passwords and/or credit card numbers.
+Phishing is a fraudulent technique to get sensitive data through disguised emails.
+Additionally, the person phishing acts like a reputable entity.
+For example, they create email content to trick individuals into revealing personal information, such as passwords and/or credit card numbers.

 How do I identify phishing?